Bulletproof Marketing Tips for Small Business

 SEO is a very technical and enigmatic issue.
 You don’t know how Google or any other social media algorithm works so you have to base your activities on assumptions.

 Moreover, the search algorithms change every now and then, almost always without official warning from Google.
-So it’s vital to monitor the position of your website on a regular basis, update the content and the technical parameters of your website whenever you need (e.g. Google takes into account the loading speed of a website, so optimizing your photos is important to SEO) and be on constant SEO alert.
+So it’s vital to monitor the position of your website on a regular basis, update the content and the technical parameters of your website whenever you need (e.g. Google takes into account the loading speed of a website, so optimizing your photos is important for SEO) and be on constant SEO alert.

 This paragraph only scratches the surface of SEO tips for small business.